 Editor’s note: Human Nature is exploring the complexities of living in, using and protecting one of the planet’s most valuable types of ecosystems — tropical forests — in a series we’re calling “No forest, no future.”
-Read other posts in this series.

 In the forests of northwestern Bolivia, an Incan fortress bears witness to the architectural prowess of an ancient civilization.